magarena/magarena/release/README.txt

 - add "download images on demand" setting.
 - prevent access to image downloads dialog if "images on demand" setting is switched on.
 - suppress new images alert if images on demand setting is switched on.
-- fix minor layout anomaly in stats panel on Linux (issue #683).
 - optimize drawing of background images.
 - add more translatable strings (issue #538).
 - change random deck generator icon in Duel Decks screen.
-- custom ability icons incorrectly shown on battlefield card images (issue #704).
 - move card highlight setting to Gameplay -> Images tab.
-- Firemind top decks with Æ are not being parsed correctly (issue #718).
 - restyle theme panel and add open theme(s) folder action.
 - hide permanent and combat zone icons if not specified in custom theme properties file.
 - display highlight color for selected theme and make read-only if theme has 'color_mouseover' property.
 - replace tab selector icons with zone icons for consistent look.
-- confusing play animation when AI plays smallpox (issue #695).
 - new About dialog/screen.
-- prevent downloading of playable and unimplemented card images at the same time (issue #729).
-- add incremental pause to alleviate "HTTP response code: 503" errors when downloading images (issue #729).

     up to commit 4cdc6699699c47c876f938cc02e77cefe786434c